Follow us on Instagram!

 • Teamwork is essential during long, hard work-days.

-• Joint application and health clearance through Montana State University’s Office of International Programming and Student Health are required before students and faculty depart.
+• Joint application and health clearance through Montana State University’s Office of International Programming and Student Health Services are required before students and faculty depart.

 Funding and Support